 - 1 1/2 cups shredded green and/or red cabbage

 - Put red onion in a small bowl with vinegar, 1/2 tsp. of the salt, and pepper.
 Set aside to marinate at least 30 minutes at room temperature or up to 1 week covered and chilled.

 - In a small frying pan over high heat, add about an inch of vegetable oil and heat to 375°F. Fry tortillas, one at a time, until golden and crispy, about 30 seconds per side.
 Drain on cooling racks or layers of paper towels.
 Alternatively,

 - Heat olive oil in a large frying pan over high heat.
 Add sliced white or yellow onion and 1/4 tsp. of the salt.
 Cook, stirring, until onions are soft, about 4 minutes.
 Add oregano and cook until fragrant, about 1 minute.
 Add turkey and broth.
 Bring to a boil, lower heat to a steady simmer, and cook, partially covered, for 10 minutes to let flavors blend.

 - Meanwhile, in a small bowl, combine chiles, lime juice, orange juice, and remaining 1/4 tsp. salt.
 Set aside.
 If you didn't fry the tortillas, warm them up over a direct flame (as on a gas stove) or wrap them in a clean towel and microwave them for 30 seconds or until hot.

-- To assemble: Divide turkey-onion mixture among the 8 tortillas, then top each with avocado, cabbage, and a few drained pickled red onions each.
+- To assemble: Smear about a tablespoon of black bean puree on each tortilla, if you like, then divide the turkey-onion mixture among the tortillas, top each with avocado, cabbage, and a few drained pickled red onions each.
 Serve with chile-citrus sauce and let each diner add it themselves.